[Updated 2 February 2022]

 Good working capital management is vital to succeed in business.

-Simply put, working capital is the cash you generate or have to cover your expenses.
-Although it’s relatively easy to explain, it’s continually changing, which make applying it more difficult to your business.
+Simply put, working capital is the cash you generate or you need to cover your expenses.
+Although it’s relatively easy to explain, it’s continually changing.
+This makes applying it to your business even more challenging.

 Even successful businesses owners experience anxieties with their working capital.

-Working capital management is an effective strategy that has significant potential to guarantee your business enjoys long-term success.
-Let’s discuss how to manage your working capital so you can sleep like a baby at night.
+Working capital management is an effective strategy that has significant potential to guarantee you’ll enjoy long-term success.
+This article discusses how to manage your working capital so you can sleep well tonight.

 The Working Capital Cycle

 The working capital cycle refers to the time it takes to turn your service or product into cash.